-You may have been working from home for the past week, and with many restrictions being put in place amid Coronavirus lockdown including gyms, many are left to find alternative ways to keep fit.
+You may have been working from home for the past week, and with many restrictions being put in place amid the Coronavirus lockdown, including gyms, many are left to find alternative ways to keep fit.

-Here are the top free workout apps and opportunities happening on a daily basis.
+here are the top free workout apps and opportunities happening daily.

-The Nike Run Club app has the tools you need to run better keeping up your fitness outside of the gym.
-The app itself includes GPS run tracking; audio guided runs; weekly, monthly and custom distance challenges; customized coaching plans for your goals; and nonstop motivation from your friends.
+The Nike Run Club app has the tools you need to run better to keep up your fitness outside the gym.
+The app includes GPS run tracking; audio-guided runs; weekly, monthly and custom distance challenges; customized coaching plans for your goals; and constant motivation from your friends.

-If you are dedicated to keeping fit and healthy and motivated to get your workout wherever and whenever, APP Freeletics could be for you.
-Freeletics is a HIIT (High Intensity Interval Training) workout based app, which you can do in any space the size of your body.
+If you are dedicated to keeping fit, healthy, and motivated to get your workout wherever and whenever, APP Freeletics could be for you.
+Freeletics is a HIIT (High-Intensity Interval Training) workout-based app, which you can do in any space the size of your body.

-It would take you less than two minute to find home workout routines by the thousands of fitness enthusiasts who are sharing their own home workouts whilst in the lockdown time frame.
+It would take you less than two minutes to find home workout routines by the thousands of fitness enthusiasts sharing their home workouts in the lockdown time frame.

-Eating is 80% of being in shape and it's very difficult to out-train a bad diet.
-When you are working from home there is a lot easier access and less steps to access food from the fridge.
+Eating is 80% of being in shape, and it's challenging to out-train a bad diet.
+When you are working from home, there is a lot easier access and fewer steps to access food from the fridge.
 It is a great idea to try to have meals prepared where you can.
-This can help you keep on track if you are dieting, the last thing you want to do is waste food - especially in the current situation in the super markets.
+This can help you keep on track if you are dieting.
+The last thing you want to do is waste food - especially in the current situation in the supermarkets.

-Green tea helps you focus for two reasons: one, it contains caffeine, and two, it contains l’theanine.
-L’theanine is an ingredient that’s been shown to increase alpha-wave activity, which increases tranquility and releases caffeine more slowly, instead of all at once, which can lead to you crashing.
+Green tea helps you focus for two reasons: one, it contains caffeine, and two, it contains L-theanine.
+L-theanine is an ingredient that’s been shown to increase alpha-wave activity, which increases tranquillity and releases caffeine more slowly instead of all at once, which can lead to you crashing.

 Every organ in the body depends on blood flow, especially the heart and brain, and avocados [enhance] blood flow, offering a simple, tasty way to fire up brain cells

-Fatty/oily fish contains omega-3 fatty acids which aid memory, mental performance and behavioral function.
-People who are deficient in omega-3’s are more likely to have poor memory, mood swings, depression and fatigue.
+Fatty/oily fish contains omega-3 fatty acids, which aid memory, mental performance and behavioural function.
+People deficient in omega-3s are more likely to have poor memory, mood swings, depression and fatigue.

-If you want to improve your focus, you need to drink enough water.
-Water gives the brain the electrical energy for all brain functions, including thought and memory processes, and it has been proven to help you think faster, be more focused, and experience greater clarity and creativity.
+To improve your focus, you need to drink enough water.
+Water gives the brain the electrical energy for all brain functions, including thought and memory processes.
+It has been proven to help you think faster, be more focused, and experience greater clarity and creativity.